 Key Points

-• The South Lake Tahoe monitoring station was recently re-established.
-Compared to data from the 1990s, sub-regional visibility appears to have greatly improved.
+The South Lake Tahoe monitoring station was re-established in 2016.
+Compared to data from the 1990s, sub-regional visibility appears to have greatly improved

-• Visibility on average days in the urbanized area of South Lake Tahoe is well within air quality standards.
+Visibility on average days in the urbanized area of South Lake Tahoe is declining but still well within air quality standards.